DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/visas-for-non-UK-trainees.md

 * Irish citizens
 * refugees or asylum seekers

-You will not need a visa to train to teach in the UK if:
+You will not need a visa to train to teach in the UK if you:

-* you are an Irish citizen
+* are an Irish citizen
 * have [settled or pre-settled status under the EU Settlement Scheme (EUSS)](https://www.gov.uk/settled-status-eu-citizens-families)
 * have [indefinite leave to remain](https://www.gov.uk/guidance/indefinite-leave-to-remain-in-the-uk),